-Aishat Buhari suffers from Cardiac arrest over Son’s accident news
+Aishat Buhari on bed rest over Son’s accident news

 Just like a mother will react to the news of a Child’s accident, wife of the President of Nigeria, Aisha Buhari is currently on a bed rest after hearing the news of her Son’s accident.

-The news made Aisha to go into cardiac arrest and currently receiving treatment at Cedacrest Hospital in the nation’s capital, Abuja.
+The news made Aisha to go into emotional restlessness and currently receiving treatment at Cedacrest Hospital in the nation’s capital, Abuja.

 According to a source that made the news available to Daily Post, both mother and child are receiving treatment in the same hospital.